-- If you’re using a Nest Connect to extend the range of your alarm system throughout your home, some of your Detects might talk to the Connect instead.
+- If you’re using a Connect to extend the range of your alarm system throughout your home, some of your Detects might talk to the Connect instead.
 Your Connect will then talk to your Guard.
-So if both Connect and Detect appear as offline in the Nest app, you should start by troubleshooting Connect.
+So if both Connect and Detect appear as offline on the Nest app, you should troubleshoot Connect first.

-If your Detect is offline, read below for some steps to help you troubleshoot.
+If your Detect is offline, the steps below will help you troubleshoot.

-If you’re having trouble with something else like adding your Detect to your account in the Nest app or you are trying to troubleshoot a different Nest product, follow this link:
+If you’re having trouble with something else like adding your Detect to your account, refer to this link:

 1. Make sure your Guard is online